|Nutrition Facts (per serving)|

 The tools you will need for this recipe are: mixing bowl, measuring cups and spoons, rolling board and rolling pin, griddle or frying pan.

-- 2 cups whole-wheat flour
+2 cups whole-wheat flour

-- 1 cup fenugreek leaves washed and patted dry
+1 cup fenugreek leaves, washed and patted dry

-- 1 teaspoon cumin seeds
+1 teaspoon cumin seeds

-- 1/2 teaspoon turmeric powder
+1/2 teaspoon turmeric powder

-- 1/2 teaspoon red chili to taste
+1/2 teaspoon red chili powder, to taste

 Add water, a little at a time to this mixture, and knead to form a medium-soft, smooth dough.
 Set the bowl aside for 30 minutes to let it rest.

-- After the 30 minutes, divide the dough into golf ball-sized portions and roll each one between your hands till they are smooth and without cracks.
+After the 30 minutes, divide the dough into golf-ball-sized portions and roll each one between your hands till they are smooth and without cracks.

-- As you remove each paratha from the pan, store it in an insulated container lined with a paper towel to keep it warm and prevent it from becoming soggy.
+As you remove each paratha from the pan, store it in an insulated container lined with a paper towel to keep it warm and prevent it from becoming soggy.
 Of course, if you are eating them immediately or serving them to your awaiting family, there is no need for storage.

-- Serve with chilled yogurt.
+Serve with chilled yogurt.